 - Cracks that go all the way through the foundation can give radon a chance to find its way into the basement.

 - Sealing a crack properly will help prevent earth, water or even insects from penetrating your home.
+It will also prevent radon gas from seeping through the cracks and building up in your home.

 - Prevent any damage from water getting into the crack and freezing.